-School Facilities: The FY 2017 capital budget for DCPS, which funds school modernization and general repairs, is \$392 million out of the \$1.3 billion six-year school capital plan.
+School Facilities: The FY 2017 capital budget for DCPS, which funds school modernization and general repairs, is \$430 million out of the \$1.3 billion six-year school capital plan.
 This includes funds for two new DCPS schools to be opened next year: MacFarland Middle School in Ward 4 and Empowering Males High School in Ward 7.
-The capital budget process incorporated the methods for selecting schools for modernization developed in 2015 by the DC Council Committee on Education.
+The Mayor's proposed capital budget incorporated the methods for selecting schools for modernization developed in 2015 by the DC Council Committee on Education.
 What is often seen as a political process is moving towards a set of factors that prioritize schools based on equity, student enrollment, and other community characteristics.
-See Table 2 on page 9 for the approved six-year modernization schedule.